 The latest Subaru Forester is spacious, well built and good to drive, but remains a niche SUV choice

-Our choice: Forester 2.0D XC
+Our choice: Subaru Forester 2.0D XC

 Subaru prides itself on its engineering pedigree, which means that form often follows function.
 The Forester doesn’t stand out from its rivals, but it’s not a bad looking car.
 Its curvaceous bumpers, swept-back headlights and gently sloping roofline soften the bluff shape of its predecessor, and also help to cut aerodynamic drag.
 A giant bonnet scoop used to mark out the Turbo model, but that is no more.
 Instead, all cars have a creased, aluminium bonnet, while top-spec cars have large but purely cosmetic gill vents in their front bumpers and 18-inch alloys.

 The Forester has always been a sharp drive.
 The latest model is no exception, thanks to a permanent four-wheel-drive system that ensures the car has very high levels of grip.
 The steering is completely lifeless, but it is direct once you learn to trust that the front wheels will cling on almost regardless.
 The ride is firm and a little jittery on cars with 17-inch alloys, but body roll isn’t too pronounced.

 The latest Forester is also the largest.
 The A-pillars are further forward than before, by 200mm, which gives extra space in the front.
-The mirrors are now mounted on the doors, too, which reduces the front blind-spot.
+The mirrors are now mounted on the doors, which reduces the front blind-spot.
 In the rear, the floor has been lowered to create more space for feet, while elbow and shoulder room is good in the front and back.
 All cars feature three powerpoints and a narrow but deep centre cubbyhole.

 All engines have a distinctive sound, and all are quite smooth, if a little noisy.
 The petrol is the quietest, especially with the CVT, and manages to return 43.5mpg.
-The Turbo is the most powerful model but it’s very thirsty, while the diesel offers the best fuel economy (49.6mpg) but also develops the same 350Nm of torque as the Turbo.
+The Turbo is the most powerful model but it’s very thirsty with a claimed 33.2mpg, while the diesel offers the best fuel economy (49.6mpg) and CO2 emissions of 150g/km, but also develops the same 350Nm of torque as the Turbo.
 Drive smoothly and fuel economy isn’t too bad, but drive enthusiastically and mpg suffers markedly more than its rivals.